stackbit/jamstackthemes/README.md

 If you are adding a SSG or CMS which doesnt exist already you will need to add it as part of your pull-request.
 New taxonomy terms can be added by creating a markdown file under `content/ssg/` or `content/cms`.
 Take a look at the existing files to see what front-matter is required.
 You will also need to upload an icon into `static/images/icons`, preferably the icon is in SVG format under 3KB.
 If it's a PNG please make sure the size is 60x60px and the size is as small as possible (you should be able to keep it under 5KB)

 ## Develop Locally

+Github stars, image thumbnails and last commit date are generated at build time when this site is deployed to Netlify.
+Basically the Netlify site runs `npm run deploy`

+While you may run these scripts locally for testing purposes you should not submit any of the generated files with your pull-request.
+Just submit the markdown file.

 This site is built on [Hugo](https://gohugo.io/)